juanjsebgarcia/wallet-balance/README.md

 # WalletBalance
 Wallet Balance is a fantastically simple yet powerful ERC20 token balance API.

-Feel free to deploy this Flask application on your own servers, or use my hosted version coming soon.
-Further optimisations are pending.
+Feel free to deploy this Flask application on your own servers.

 Currently the API uses the [infura.io](https://www.infura.io) mainnet Ethereum nodes for guaranteed uptime and stability.

 #Endpoints

-This documentation is a work in progress.
 The current endpoints are as follows

 **`GET /balance/<wallet>`**